ymath-io/ymath.io/content/courses/floating-point/index.md.md

-Floating-point numbers underpin much of the world's most critical infrastructure.
+Floating-point numbers are the *de facto* way of representing numbers in computing.
+They underpin much of the world's most critical infrastructure.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTM4Njc0NTIwNl19
+eyJoaXN0b3J5IjpbMTIxMzcwNjUxOF19
 -->